FSPNET/CDN/Privacy-Policy.md

 ## Your Rights

-DawoEA aims to take reasonable steps to allow you to correct, amend, delete, or limit the use of your Personal Data.
+FSP Network aims to take reasonable steps to allow you to correct, amend, delete, or limit the use of your Personal Data.

 If you wish to be informed what Personal Data we hold about you and if you want it to be removed from our systems,